anecd0te/GFGCPP/README.md

 # GFGCPP
-CPP programs practiced from GeeksforGeeks
+CPP programs practiced from GeeksforGeeks and other sources.
+This is for tracking my personal progress.